Nabila Huda: Career

 She made her stage debut in the theatrical adaptation of Hamka's novel Tenggelamnya Kapal Van Der Wijck, staged at the Istana Budaya (IB) from 12 to 18 October 2015.
 She also hosted the travelogue show Awak Kat Mana on Astro Ria.

-In 2016, Nabila in Syamsul Yusof's horror film Munafik, playing the character Maria.
+In 2016, Nabila appeared in Syamsul Yusof's horror film Munafik, playing the character Maria.
 Her performance earned her Best Actress at the 28th Malaysia Film Festival and Best Supporting Actress at the Kuala Lumpur Film Critics Association Awards.
 She also received nominations for Best Actress (Film) at the 2016 Screen Awards and MeleTOP Film Star at the MeleTOP Era Awards 2017.

 In late 2016, Skop Productions announced a sequel to Munafik.
 In March 2017, Nabila withdrew from the project due to scheduling conflicts and was replaced by Maya Karin in Munafik 2.
-Nabila next appeared in the telenovela Dendam Aurora with Ungku Ismail Aziz, protraying the character Aurora Abdullah.
+Nabila next appeared in the telenovela Dendam Aurora, portraying the character Aurora Abdullah.

-Her next appearance was in the romantic biographical drama film, Makrifat Cinta, directed by Kamal G, alongside Syamsul.
+Her next appearance was in the romantic biographical drama film Makrifat Cinta.

-She acted in the online drama KL Gangster: Underworld, co-directed by Syafiq Yusof and Faisal Ishak, appearing with Azhan Rani, Beto Kusyairy, Zahiril Adzim, and Ezzaty Abdullah.
-The series, based on the KL Gangster trilogy by Syamsul Yusof began airing on iflix on 16 August 2018.
-Nabila appeared with Bront Palarae in the anthology drama Folklore which began airing on HBO Asia on October 7, 2018.
+She acted in the online drama KL Gangster: Underworld, co-directed by Syafiq Yusof and Faisal Ishak, starring Beto Kusyairy and Zahiril Adzim.
+The series, based on the KL Gangster trilogy by Syamsul Yusof, began airing on iflix on 16 August 2018.
+Nabila appeared with Bront Palarae in the anthology drama Folklore, which began airing on HBO Asia on 7 October 2018.

 She appeared in the music video for Ragaman by Faizal Tahir.

-In 2019, Nabila performed in the staging of Ola Bola The Musical from 18 February to 3 March 2019 at Istana Budaya, alongside Luqman Hafidz, Iedil Putra, Hafeez Mikail, Tony Eusoff and Douglas Lim.
+In 2019, Nabila performed in the staging of Ola Bola The Musical from 18 February to 3 March 2019 at Istana Budaya, alongside Douglas Lim.